jcg1183/Orbital_Ring_Population_Calulator/README.md

     -L           : calculate for a line, only works with -F

-    -p           : calculate the population of the specified rings or lines -s out.txt   : save results of a simulation, will prompt to save if calculation time is longer than 10 minutes
+    -p           : calculate the population of the specified rings or lines -s out.csv   : save results of a simulation, will prompt to save if calculation time is longer than 10 minutes

 ![North America](/images/south_america.png)